mrich316/Open311.GeoReportApi/README.md

 ## Future developments

-We will try to create a reusable library that can be embedded in any OWIN application.
+We will try to create a reusable (and documented) library that can be embedded in any OWIN application.
 This should simplify distribution and adoption by the community.

 ## Contributing